 State Requirements to Hold Public Office

-- Fraudulent receipt of public funds
+- Fraud and receive public funds

 - Breaking financial responsibilities